Divergence Regulated Encoder Network for Joint Dimensionality Reduction and Classification: Methods

 \subsection{Implementation}

-For our divergence regulated encoder network (DREN), we used two pretrained models as the backbones, ResNet18 and ResNet50 \cite{He2015ResNet} for KTH-TIPS-2b \cite{KTHTIPS_Databases} and DTD \cite{cimpoi14describing}, respectively.
+For our divergence regulated encoder network (DREN), we used two pretrained models as the backbones, ResNet18 and ResNet50 for {Textures under varying Illumination, Pose and Scale (KTH-TIPS-2b) \mbox{\cite{KTHTIPS_Databases}} and Describable Texture Dataset (DTD) \mbox{\cite{cimpoi14describing}}}, respectively.
 We added a histogram layer after the last convolutional layer for each of the pretrained models.
 From these models, we extracted the high dimensional feature vectors, $\mathbf{X}$, for each sample.
 For the baseline and histogram models used for KTH-TIPS-2b and DTD, $D$ was $512$, $1024$, $2048$, and $4096$ respectively.
-Our encoder was comprised of four fully connected layers of size $128$, $64$, $32$, and $d$.
-We used ReLU activation functions for the first three layers and feed the $d$-dimensional embedding to a softmax output layer for classification.
+Our encoder was composed of four fully connected layers of size $128$, $64$, $32$, and $d$.
+We used ReLU activation functions for the first three layers and passed the $d$-dimensional embedding to a softmax output layer for classification.

-The embeddings, $\mathbf{Z}$, were used to compute $L_{div}$ and to update the weights of the model via backprogation of errors.
+The embeddings, $\mathbf{Z}$, were used to compute $L_{div}$ and to update the weights of the model via backprogation.
 To create a fair comparison to t-SNE applied to the high dimensional features, we only updated the lower-dimensional embeddings.
 Therefore, $\mathbf{P}$ was removed from the computational graph such that only the gradient information from $\mathbf{Q}$ was used.
-The overall structure of DREN is shown in Figure \ref{fig:model} and the code for our work is publicly available [code provided in supplemental material].
+The overall structure of DREN is shown in Figure \ref{fig:model} and the code for our work is publicly available: \url{https://github.com/GatorSense/DREN}.